intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 cluster-serving-start
 ```
 This command will start Redis and Tensorboard if they are not running.
-Note that you need to provide `REDIS_HOME` environment variable if you need this feature.
+Note that you need to provide `REDIS_HOME` environment variable as mentioned in [Installation](), if you need this feature.

 #### Stop
 You can use following command to stop Cluster Serving, data in Redis and Tensorboard service will persist.